-Marriage problems and aren’t easily defined.
+Marriage problems aren’t easily defined.
 They can arise in a new marriage or an old one, vary in depth, result from a volatile event (like infidelity), or come to a head after consistent miscommunication.
 Marriage is a union of two lives and, naturally, conflict happens.
 You and your partner may need a new set of skills to address your differences and respond in healthy ways.

 When we look at why couples break up, the most common culprits are:

-However, marriage problems can also erupt from more complex sources like each individual’s personal challenges, including bad habits and behaviors, anger problems, emotional pain, loneliness, or past life events.
+However, marriage problems can also erupt from more complex sources, like each individual’s personal challenges, including bad habits and behaviors, anger problems, emotional pain, loneliness, or past life events.

 If you seek support from a couples therapist, choose an experienced counselor with deep knowledge of all possible systemic causes of marriage and relationship conflict.

 Watch a one minute video about why couples put off counseling, but why they shouldn’t: